Julie-nguyen5960/creative_coding_blog/posts/eighth-week.md

 - Values: Be open to criticism, have fun, find your personal style.

-Digital arts:
+fanfiction community:

-- Domain (area of interest/shared topic to bring group together): The artform of drawing
+- Domain (area of interest/shared topic to bring group together): The artform of writing and reading other people's works

-- Repertoire (Shared tools, practices, language and routine): Drawing pad or sketchbook, Discord, Instagram or Twitter for sharing art, Discord and Youtube are good sharing platform for artists, Drawing regularly or having an art month challenge.
+- Repertoire (Shared tools, practices, language and routine): website AO3, Fanfiction.net or Wattpad, Discord, Instagram or Twitter for updates,

 - Values: Be open to criticism, have fun, find your personal style.